 Cleveland Clinic’s Bariatric Endoscopy program offers a comprehensive range of incision-less endoscopic procedures to address various needs of patients suffering from obesity.
 The procedures can be used as:

-- Secondary treatment when patients have regained weight after bariatric surgery, and
+- Secondary treatment when patients have regained weight after bariatric surgery.

-- an option to address complications stemming from bariatric surgery
+- Options to address complications stemming from bariatric surgery.

 Our Bariatric Endoscopy team works in a multi-disciplinary fashion to provide you with world-class care for weight management, and it is in our framework to treat patients and team members like family.
 Our support team is dedicated and committed to providing the best experience possible for the entire program’s process as well as life-long follow up care.
 It is also our goal to not only help you lose weight but also help you achieve significant improvement in obesity-related medical problems (diabetes, hypertension, cardiovascular, sleep, and others) improving your overall quality of life.

 We treat patients that suffer from obesity which is usually diagnosed with a body mass index (BMI) ≥30.
 Our team is ready to listen to your needs and goals, to explain and guide you through all available weight loss therapies as we walk together in this weight management journey.

 - Patients who do not qualify for bariatric surgery.

 - Patients who do not desire bariatric surgery.